Every once in a while, every website needs a freshen up. Businesses, trends and buyers can change a lot over a relatively short space of time.

 Focusing on aesthetics over functionality

 There’s a good chance that enhancing the appeal of your website is at the forefront of your mind when you undergo a redesign.
-Of course you want your site to look beautiful with eye catching images, stand out colours and a striking design and that’s okay.
+Of course you want your site to be visually pleasing with eye catching images, stand out colours and a striking design and that’s okay.
 But it’s vital that developing a high functioning website is your number one priority.

 Essentially, you want to create a website that’s both pleasing to look at and pragmatic.